gsoules/AvantImport/README.md

 # AvantImport

-AvantImport is a derivation of [CSV Import +](https://github.com/Daniel-KM/Omeka-plugin-CsvImportPlus) for use with the Digital Archive.
+AvantImport is a derivation of [CSV Import+](https://github.com/Daniel-KM/Omeka-plugin-CsvImportPlus) for use with the Digital Archive.

 ## Warning